ca1yz/nudge-app/README.md

 npm run dev
 ```

-Now you should find the UI at `http://localhost:5173/`
+Now you should find the UI by visiting `http://localhost:5173/` in the browser.